 Vedha for Couple A

 The Nakshata pair – Mrigasira and Hastam are not a Vedha pair and hence Vedha Kuta is in agreement for couple A.

 The Nakshata pair – Bharani and Chitra are not a Vedha pair and hence Vedha Kuta is in agreement for couple B as well.

 Case Study – Final compatibility scores for couples A and B

 Now that we have reviewed the 12 Kuta-based compatibility scores of Couples A and B from our case study, here is a summary of their scores for all the matching factors along with the overall conclusion on whether they are a match for marriage.

 Horoscope matching for marriage is certainly an option worth considering if your goal is to find a shortlist of compatible matches.
 It is by no means a fool-proof approach to matchmaking.
-The success and the failure of horoscope matching for marriage is dependent on several factors beyond the individuals who are looking to get married.
+The success and the failure of horoscope matching for marriage are dependent on several factors beyond the individuals who are looking to get married.
 For example, the family members of the couple could play a major role in creating disharmony after marriage.

-Like with any prediction, horoscope matching may not a 100% accurate.
+Like with any prediction, horoscope matching may not be 100% accurate.
 If the horoscopes of a couple are compatible, any marital issue can be resolved through counselling or through mutual acceptance or flexibility.
 Interestingly, there are successful, long-term marriages even in cases where the couple’s horoscopes do not match!
 This can be possibly explained by the determination of the couple to make it work no matter the odds.

 As we had indicated earlier, the accuracy of the predictions through horoscope matching is dependent on the astrologer’s skills, understanding and depth of knowledge in a subject that has never been properly documented and has been passed on through the ages.